microsoft/AirSim/docs/code_structure.md

 4. *Control library:* This part of AirLib provides abstract base class for our APIs and concrete implementation for specific vehicle platforms such as MavLink.
 It also has classes for the RPC client and server.

 ## Unreal/Plugins/AirSim
 This is the only portion of project which is dependent on Unreal engine.
-We have kept it isolated so we can implement simulators for other platforms as well (for example, Unity).
+We have kept it isolated so we can implement simulator for other platforms as well (for example, Unity).
 The Unreal code takes advantage of its UObject based classes including Blueprints.
 1. *SimMode_ classes*: We wish to support various simulator modes such as pure Computer Vision mode where there is no drone.
 The SimMode classes help implement many different modes.
 2. *VehiclePawnBase*: This is the base class for all vehicle pawn visualizations.
 3. *VehicleBase*: This class provides abstract interface to implement a combination of rendering component (i.e. Unreal pawn), physics component (i.e. MultiRotor) and controller (i.e. MavLinkHelper).